psychemedia/sin-eater-resources/resources/HWLCS_howell_cambrian_superstitions.md

 only) before a person's death, that they might testify

-that he had died a martyr ; and in many parts of
+that he had died a martyr; and in many parts of

 ' North Wales, the people are almost distracted when